RMS Aquitania Passenger List – Southampton to New York, 25 June 1921: Titanic Survivors, Industrial Titans & Sports Legends

 - 9:00 to 10:00 pm: First Class Drawing Room.

-This Tax can be recovered by passengers, if same has been paid, provided they inform the U.S. Immigration Inspector on arrival at New York of their intention to leave the United States within sixty days (the time prescribed by U.S. law), and obtain from him Transit Certificate Form 514.
+Passengers can recover this Tax if the same has been paid, provided they inform the U.S. Immigration Inspector on arrival at New York of their intention to leave the United States within sixty days (the time prescribed by U.S. law), and obtain from him a Transit Certificate Form 514.

-It is also necessary for Transit Certificate Form 514 to be handed to the transportation company when completed, in time to allow same to be placed before the Immigration Authorities in Washington within ninety days of passenger’s arrival in the United States.
+It is also necessary for the Transit Certificate Form 514 to be handed to the transportation company when completed, in time to allow the same to be placed before the Immigration Authorities in Washington within ninety days of the passenger's arrival in the United States.

 Unless this regulation is complied with, the Tax cannot be recovered.